 Progress Indicators

-Year One
+Year One Year Two Year Three

 Early childhood and kindergarten district transition teams have been funded and have received opportunities for professional development to further align expectations and practices across NYS.
 Parent education, awareness, and support has increased leading to more equitable access to services.
 District K transition guidelines have been refined to support implementation.
 ECAC workgroups have populated the website and designed interactive features.
 The ECAC workgroup has overseen design of print materials.
 Baseline data from homeless navigator has been established.
+Successful kindergarten transition Accessible tools in plain language for parents and pediatricians on the kindergarten transition process have been developed and disseminated.
+Partnerships developed by districts have been utilized to leverage policy shifts and develop policy recommendations.
+The use/impact of interactive features designed for families has been measured and its value has been analyzed.
+A study has been conducted to determine parent perception of ECCE choices/options.